- Home

 What is dialysis?

 With dialysis, a machine takes over the function of the kidneys.
-The blood is artificially cleaned.
+The blood is cleaned artificially.
 Patients often receive dialysis several times a week.
 This is time-consuming and works much less effectively than real kidneys.
 Dialysis also does not take over all the functions of the kidneys.
 As a result, many people feel tired or ill.
 Working or going to school can be difficult.
 Eventually, dialysis no longer works well enough.

 When is a kidney transplant appropriate?